 We switched to a diet that consists of organic whenever possible, much less animal protein, little added sugar, less processed/packaged foods, and no Diet Coke.
 That last one was a biggie for me.
 My first thought when I was admitted to the hospital was that Rick would have to bring me one in the morning or I wouldn’t be able to get through the day.
 Pretty sad, huh?

 The first thing we did when we heard those terrifying words: “you’ve got cancer,” was pray.
 We needed God to lay His healing touch on me and we needed His guidance.
-We also asked for prayers from family, friends, and the many Facebook followers Rick had acquired over the years.
-We had, and still have, hundreds of wonderful people lifting us up in prayer every day.
+We also asked for prayers from family, friends, and the tens of thousands of followers Rick had acquired over the years from his writing.
+We had, and still have, thousands of wonderful people lifting us up in prayer every day.

 We felt a sense of peace knowing that we were covered by His grace.
 Although we didn’t know what the future would hold, or even how much of a future I had, we knew that God was in charge and everything would be okay.

 Without this faith we may have bought into the prediction of the doctors who said I only three months to live.
 We knew that only God knows when we will breath our last on this earth, and although doctors have lots of knowledge, this sort of proclamation was above their pay grade.

 Update: November 2016: I wrote this original post in May of 2015 for my website, LAFF2LIVE.com.
 What has happened in the past year and a half?
-Well, I am a bit weak from a low hemo count, but I am still here!
+Well, I am a bit weak now from a low hemo count, but I am still here!
 Yes, the cancer is beginning to take its toll, but I have not given up my fight and never will!
 I will keep fighting!
+I love you all!
 Becky.